Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

-The detection of SIA involves sliding a window across the $I_i^s$ to identify areas with abundant semantics. { Specifically, the window size is set to the desired area size, and the slide step is half the window size.
+The detection of SIA involves sliding a window across the $I_i^s$ to identify areas with abundant semantic specificity.
+In particular, the window size is set to the desired area size, and the slide step is half the window size.
 During the window sliding, areas with more than $3$ different semantics are collected as SIAs.
-Considering the expensive time cost of window sliding in original $I_i^s$,} we employ a two-layer semantic pyramid.
-The top layer involves {reducing the $I^s_i$ and window to scale $r$, performing initial detection.} The bottom layer is the original $I_i^s$ , used to further refine the area location.
-In the refinement, we first calculate the proportion of semantics within each area. { To ensure that prominent features remain close to the center of the area, we adjust the area center ($(u,v)$) within the range of area size by minimizing the variance of semantic proportion ($\sigma(u,v)$) within it. }
+Considering the expensive time cost of window sliding in original $I_i^s$, we employ a two-layer semantic pyramid, similar to classical image pyramid.
+The top layer involves reducing the $I^s_i$ and window to scale $r$, performing initial detection.
+The bottom layer is the original $I_i^s$ , used to further refine the area location.
+In the refinement, we first calculate the proportion of every semantics within each area.
+Then, we adjust the center of each area within a certain range (the area size) to ensure uniform proportion of different semantics in the area, by minimizing the variance of semantic proportion ($\sigma(u,v)$) within it (see Fig.~\ref{fig_SAM} bottom `Area Detection' part.).

-{To match SIAs across images, the inside-area semantics is crucial.
-Therefore, we propose using the semantic proportion, calculated during the detection process, as the SIA descriptor.
-This descriptor takes the form of a vector, with its length corresponding to the number of semantics present in the image pair.
-Each element within the vector represents a specific semantic, with its value indicating the proportion of that semantic within the area.
-To enhance the scale robustness, the descriptors are constructed on multiscale windows and then merged by taking their average. } The spatial specificity of the descriptor is improved by partitioning the original area into quarters and constructing descriptors for each sub-area. {These sub-area descriptors are then combined to form the final one in a specific order.}
+The inside-area semantics are crucial to match SIAs.
+Therefore, we propose utilizing the semantic proportion, calculated during the detection process, as the SIA descriptor.
+Similar to SOA, this descriptor is also a vector, but it is not binary.
+Each element of the vector represents a specific semantic, with its value indicating the proportion of that semantic within the area.
+To enhance the scale robustness, the descriptors are constructed on multiscale windows with the same center and then merged by taking their average.